branflakes6/json_flattener_python/README.md

 I spent about 30 minutes writing the flatten function which required me to brush up on my knowledge of Python and learn about Dictionaries.

-I spent about an hour writing tests due to a roadblock outlined in the testing section where I encountered a bug with Python default values.
+I spent about an hour writing tests due to a roadblock outlined in the approach section where I encountered a bug with Python default values.

 The rest of my time was spent improving my code, reading information relevant to the challenge and writing the README.